Jewish actor Nehemia Persoff looks back on the ups and downs of his first 102 years - ExBulletin

 His acting career was starting to take off when, shortly after the Japanese attack on Pearl Harbor in December 1941, he was drafted into the United States Army for a three-year enlistment.
 However, he got lucky and was tasked with forming a company of actors to entertain soldiers in training camps and abroad.

-But the visit to Israel reopened an old scar for Persoff – his failure to return to his home country to fight in the 1948-49 War of Independence.
+But the visit to Israel reopened an old scar for Persoff’s failure to return to his home country to fight in the 1948-49 War of Independence.

-Persoff defines himself as an “actor of character” which means that his role was generally to serve as a foil to the main actor (usually heroic).
+Persoff defines himself as a character actor, which means his role was generally to act as a foil to the (usually heroic) main actor.

 Almost 30 years ago, Persoff quit playing after suffering a minor stroke and found it almost impossible to stand for a while.
 Her last onscreen role to date was in the 2003 HBOs adaptation of Angels in America, playing a rabbi.